Fukui Culture Television: Giving up its planned opening

-The aforementioned "Private Broadcasting Establishment Preparation Office" proceeded with negotiations with Tokyo Broadcasting System (then the predecessor of current TBS TV) for an affiliation agreement, but TBS's market was small compared to neighboring prefectures Ishikawa and Toyama.
+Afterwards, the office negotiated with Tokyo Broadcasting System (then the predecessor of current TBS TV) for an affiliation agreement, but TBS's market was small compared to neighboring prefectures Ishikawa and Toyama.
 Due to the high penetration rate of cable television such as Fukui Cable Television and Reinan Cable Network, they had expressed a reluctant policy to set up a station in Fukui Prefecture.
 Because of this, negotiations switched to TV Asahi, but they responded that they would deal with it through a cross-net network at Fukui Broadcasting.

 Furthermore, on March 29, 1995, the report of the Ministry of Posts and Telecommunications' "Council on the Multimedia Era" stated that the introduction of digital television would be possible from the early 2000s.
 On April 25 of the same year, approximately one month after the report was released, the policy of four commercial television stations in one prefecture was changed, and the opening of new stations would end in May 1996 per a change in policy.
 Even if they were able to open a new station, they would have to immediately adapt to digitalization, which would increase the cost burden, so they gave up on opening one in Fukui Prefecture.

 On March 18, 1998, the Private Broadcasting Establishment Preparation Office was dissolved.
 All businesses that applied by November 30 of the same year withdrew their applications, and on January 18 of the following year, 1999, the Ministry of Posts and Telecommunications canceled the UHF channel 23 license allocated to Fukui Prefecture.